-After a year of meeting and listening to local residents and practitioners, Dept of Small Interventions is pursuing arts-based and history-inspired development projects in Newburgh, NY.
-The goal is to contribute to the revitalization efforts by promoting the city's assets while building its capacity, collaborations, tourism and inclusiveness.
+Informed by in-depth meetings with local residents and practitioners, Dept of Small Interventions is pursuing arts-based and history-inspired development projects in Newburgh, NY.
+The goal is to contribute to the revitalization efforts by promoting the city's assets while building its capacity, collaborations, and participation.

 Photo Credit: Found Postcard